 Science, Technology, Engineering, and Math (STEM) majors have the potential to solve some of the world's biggest problems.
 That’s quite a large task, but these schools are up for the challenge.
-The following colleges and universities are located in the Southeastern United States and offer some of the best STEM programs out there, from Aviation to Zoology.
+The following colleges and universities are located in the Southern United States and offer some of the best STEM programs out there, from Aviation to Zoology.
 And we’ve made it super easy for you to request more information from them.
 Just click the “Connect me” button under the colleges that catch your eye—then they'll reach out to you.
 Ready to dive in and learn about some great STEM schools?

 Belmont University is an interdenominational Christian university on a 77-acre campus in southeast Nashville, Tennessee.
 The College of Sciences and Mathematics is dedicated solely to undergraduate instruction in the sciences and offers majors in Mathematics, Biology, Chemistry, Physics, and much more.
 The College is housed in Belmont’s $76 million Janet Ayers Academic Center, which boasts modern classrooms, well-equipped teaching laboratories, a dedicated undergraduate research space, and state-of-the-art instrumentation facilities.